adnankarac/HBOM/README.md

 Disclaimer
 ----
 I started it out to play around with new concepts of Java 8.
-It might turn out into something usefull though.
+It might turn into something usefull though.
 This is still work in progress.

 How to use it